ChaoticCross12/ChaoticCross12/README.md

 ### Hi there 👋

 I am Meah Tahmeed Ahmed.
-Computing Scholar at The University of Texas at Dallas.
+Computing Scholar at <b>The University of Texas at Dallas</b>.
 I am passionate about Machine Learning and Cyber Security.
 I enjoy spending my free time working on technical projects, contributin to repos, playing piano and reading philosophy.